Mazloum Abdi: Frozen conflict (2020–2024)

-On 22 November 2022, Mazloum Abdi claimed the bomber, Albashir, to be related to IS jihadists via her brothers and past husbands, some of whom were killed in battles against Kurdish forces.
-More recently, she was inhabiting Turkey-controlled area within north-western Syria.
-Abdi called for peace between Turkey and Syrian Kurds, excluding any operation against Turkey in Turkey, and denying responsibility for the bombing.
-He vowed however to defend Syrian territories under DAANES control.
-He also deplores Erdogan's electoral strategy, preferring war and tension over a peace agreement with his forces, which would be an equally winning electoral strategy.
+On 22 November 2022, Mazloum Abdi claimed that the bomber, Albashir, was related to IS jihadists through her brothers and former husbands, some of whom had been killed in battles against Kurdish forces.
+At the time, she was living in a Turkey-controlled area in northwestern Syria.
+Abdi called for peace between Turkey and the Syrian Kurds, excluding any operation against Turkey in Turkey, and denied responsibility for the bombing.
+He nevertheless vowed to defend Syrian territories under DAANES control.
+He also deplored Erdogan's electoral strategy, saying that he preferred war and tension over a peace agreement with his forces, which he argued would have been an equally successful electoral strategy.

-On 26 November 2022, Mazloum Abdi stated that they halted operations against the Islamic State group due to Turkish attacks on northern Syria.
+On 26 November 2022, Mazloum Abdi stated that they had halted operations against the Islamic State group because of Turkish attacks on northern Syria.
 He also accused Turkish strikes of causing severe damage to the region's infrastructure.
 Two rockets also targeted U.S.-led coalition forces at bases in the northeastern Syrian town of Ash Shaddadi.

 In early July 2024, violent anti-Turkish riots occurred in northern Syria, within areas controlled by Turkey and Turkish-backed Syrian opposition forces.
-Local protesters and armed militants attacked and set fire to Turkish government buildings, military bases, and attacked Turkish civilians in the region.
-Mazloum Abdi said that, despite differences, Syrians were united by national honor and independence.
-Abdi condemned the attacks on Syrians in Kayseri, and called for the protection of their lives and dignity.
-Abdi also welcomed all Syrians who rioted to SDF controlled areas in north and eastern Syria, extending a hand to save the country together.
+Local protesters and armed militants attacked and set fire to Turkish government buildings and military bases and attacked Turkish civilians in the region.
+Mazloum Abdi said that, despite their differences, Syrians were united by national honor and independence.
+Abdi condemned the attacks on Syrians in Kayseri and called for the protection of their lives and dignity.
+He also welcomed Syrians who rioted to SDF-controlled areas in northern and eastern Syria, extending a hand to help save the country together.

-At the end of 2024, Abdi warned that the SDF would not have sufficient capacity to continue administering the high-security prison in al-Hasakah (which, according to Abdi, housed approximately 12,000 Islamic State fighters at the time) if Turkey continued to attack the autonomous administration of northern and eastern Syria, which the SDF defended, and if the United States reduced its support for the SDF with the second inauguration of Donald Trump.
+At the end of 2024, Abdi warned that the SDF would not have sufficient capacity to continue administering the high-security prison in al-Hasakah, which, according to Abdi, housed approximately 12,000 Islamic State fighters at the time, if Turkey continued to attack the autonomous administration of northern and eastern Syria, which the SDF defended, and if the United States reduced its support for the SDF following the second inauguration of Donald Trump.
 Abdi accused Turkish president Recep Tayyip Erdoğan of seeking to destroy the autonomous administration and expel the Syrian Kurds from the northern border region in order to settle Arabs there.

-He met with the chairman of the Kurdistan Democratic Party, Masoud Barzani, in Erbil on January 16, 2025.